Micah-Bell/soulsDeath2pushUps/README.md

 TODO:

-Change GUI to not select game so that it automatically does it by the program starting when the game starts
-*** GET PROGRAM WORKING FIRST BEFORE MORE FINE DETAILS ***

-Figure out runtime deaths to gui safely in death_tracker
+Make it so that the GUI automatically finds the game / Figure out runtime deaths to gui safely in death_tracker

-Make seperate class for background running for both checking for game to run gui AND TO CLOSE GAME IF PUSHUPS STILL NEEDED

-Add Nightreign